| CONTENTS

 3. Rectal Washout

-What I have to do, my love, is push this tube
+What I have to do, my love, is push this tube up your rectum and pour about a litre of water in

 through a funnel.
 It's going to feel a bit strange and uncomfortable.